radj307/307lib/docs/opt3.md

 Options and Flags can capture additional input, which is stored as an optional member within the corresponding `opt3::Option` or `opt3::Flag` object.
 Captured input is denoted by appending an equals sign (`=`) to the option/flag name.
 For example, `--opt=someCapturedString` is an `opt3::Option` named `opt` that captures the string `someCapturedString`.
 This style of capturing is called *explicit* capturing.
 Alternatively, Options/Flags can be configured to capture Parameters that immediately follow them by providing the option/flag name to the constructor of `ArgManager`.
 This style of capturing is called *implicit* capturing.
 If a parameter is captured by an option/flag, it is removed from the direct argument list.
 Therefore, in the example `--opt someCapturedParam`, the `opt3::Option` named `opt` captures an `opt3::Parameter` named `someCapturedParam`, which is no longer present directly in the argument list.
 Instead, it can be accessed through the `opt` option.
 See [Defining Capturing Arguments](#defining-capturing-arguments) for more information.

+When referencing an argument in your code, only the argument's *name* is used.
+An argument's name does not include prefix characters like dashes (`-`).
+For instance, to refer to the flag "-h" you would use the char 'h' or string "h", **not** "-h".
+This allows your code to work independently of whatever prefix delimiters are being used.

 ### Argument Types